thtoyou/VV-ISTIC-TP3/exercises/mocks.md

 The initial tests fail to completely test the `TLSSockeetFactory`.
 In fact, if we *entirely* remove the code inside the body of `prepareSocket` no test case fails.

-Propose a solution to this problem in your new Mockito-based test cases.
+- Propose a solution to this problem in your new Mockito-based test cases.

+Dans notre Mockito-based test cases, si on vide la méthode prepareSocket, le test typical échoue.
+Donc le test est bon, et on a aucun problème